How US election outcome could affect the Western Balkans – DW – 09/30/2024

 He went on to say that Vucic has shifted Belgrade's orientation ever eastwards and that there was no reason why Harris, if elected, should continue Biden's unsuccessful policy.

-Former US diplomat Shaun Byrnes took the same line, recommending that the US needs to be "tougher with Serbia because it continues to have a hostile approach towards Kosovo."
+Former US diplomat Shaun Byrnes took the same line, recommending that the US needs to be "tougher with Serbia because it continues to have a hostile approach toward Kosovo."

 Biden's 'fantasy diplomacy' in the Balkans

-Daniel Serwer, a veteran diplomat who has worked with Richard Holbrooke, the architect of the Dayton Peace Agreement, has described Biden's Balkans policy as "fantasy diplomacy."
+Daniel Serwer, a veteran diplomat who has worked with Richard Holbrooke, the architect of the 1995 Dayton Peace Agreement for Bosnia and Herzegovina, has described Biden's Balkans policy as "fantasy diplomacy."

 In Serwer's eyes, to build up Vucic, the man who was Slobodan Milosevic's propaganda minister in the 1990s, as an anchor of stability was far removed from reality.

-The frequent visits to Moscow by Vucic ally and Serbian deputy PM Aleksandar Vulin, who recently assured Russian President Vladimir Putin in person that Serbia is "Russia's strategic partner and ally" casts doubt on the US's Balkans policy.
+The frequent visits to Moscow by Vucic ally and Serbian deputy premier Aleksandar Vulin, who recently assured Russian President Vladimir Putin in person that Serbia is "Russia's strategic partner and ally," have cast doubt on the US Balkans policy.

 The activities of members of Trump's circle in Belgrade have shown that if the former president is reelected in November, economic objectives will be at the forefront of America's Western Balkans policy in the future.

-The fact that Serbia's President Vucic has excellent relations with Putin suits Trump down to the ground.
+The fact that Vucic has excellent relations with Putin suits Trump down to the ground.

 Concern about a possible second Trump administration